Michael Kwabena Ntumy

-Apostle Dr. Michael Kwabena Ntumy is a Ghanaian Pentecostal televangelist, an Apostle and the fourth Chairman of The Church of Pentecost (COP) from 1998 to 2008.
+Michael Kwabena Ntumy (22 September 1958 – 27 December 2023) was a Ghanaian Pentecostal televangelist, an Apostle, and the fourth Chairman of The Church of Pentecost (COP) from 1998 to 2008.

-Early life and ministry
+Biography

-Michael Ntumy was a teacher in Yendi in the 1980s before, becoming a Deacon and Elder, before marrying Martha at 24.
+Michael Ntumy was born in Dadieso, Oti Region, Ghana on 22 September 1958.
+He was a teacher in Yendi in the 1980s before, becoming a Deacon and Elder, before marrying Martha at 24.
 He began full-time ministry at 26 with the Church of Pentecost.
 He was called to the office of an Apostle at 33 and six years after, was elected the fourth Chairman of The Church of Pentecost.
-After serving for 2 terms (10 years), he handed over to Apostle Professor Opoku Onyinah.
+After serving two terms (10 years), he handed over to Opoku Onyinah.